-UK: British Prime Minister Chamberlain has already decided to resign, but the news of Germany's invasion of the Low Countries gives him second thoughts.
-But it does not matter by now, as King George VI asks Winston Churchill to take Chamberlain's place.
+UK: British Prime Minister Neville Chamberlain has already decided to resign, but the news of Germany's invasion of the Low Countries gives him second thoughts.
+But it does not matter, as King George VI asks Winston Churchill to take Chamberlain's place.

 Prime Minister Winston Churchill

 Churchill, who was known for his military leadership ability, was appointed British prime minister in Chamberlain's place.
 He formed an all-party coalition and quickly won the popular support of Britons.

 On May 13, in his first speech before the House of Commons, Prime Minister Churchill declared that "I have nothing to offer but blood, toil, tears, and sweat" and offered an outline of his bold plans for British resistance.

 In the first year of his administration, Britain stood alone against Nazi Germany, but Churchill promised his country and the world that the British people would "never surrender."
 They never did.

 Winston Churchill related dates...

 01 Nov 36: "It's only fair.
 We had to have them in the last war."

 21 Sep 38: Warns of futility of appeasing Adolf Hitler